explodinglabs/powersync/README.md

 </p>

 <p align="center">
-  Refresh browsers with HTTP requests**.
+  Refresh browsers with HTTP requests.
 </p>

 ## How it works